spence914/foodPickupOrdering/README.md

-LHL Node Skeleton
+Food Delivery App
 =========

-## Project Setup

-The following steps are only for _one_ of the group members to perform.

-1. Create your own copy of this repo using the `Use This Template` button, ideally using the name of your project.
-The repo should be marked Public
-2. Verify that the skeleton code now shows up in your repo on GitHub, you should be automatically redirected
-3. Clone your copy of the repo to your dev machine
-4. Add your team members as collaborators to the project so that they can push to this repo
-5. Let your team members know the repo URL so that they use the same repo (they should _not_ create a copy/fork of this repo since that will add additional workflow complexity to the project)

 ## Getting Started

+1. Create a fork and clone this repository.
-1. Create the `.env` by using `.env.example` as a reference: `cp .env.example .env`
+2. Create the `.env` by using `.env.example` as a reference: `cp .env.example .env`
-2. Update the .env file with your correct local information
+3. Update the .env file with your correct local information
-  - username: `labber`
-  - password: `labber`
-  - database: `midterm`
-3. Install dependencies: `npm i`
+4. Install dependencies: `npm i`
-4. Fix to binaries for sass: `npm rebuild node-sass`
+5. Fix to binaries for sass: `npm rebuild node-sass`
-5. Reset database: `npm run db:reset`
+6. Reset database: `npm run db:reset`
   - Check the db folder to see what gets created and seeded in the SDB
 7. Run the server: `npm run local`
   - Note: nodemon is used, so you should not have to restart your server